Elon Musk visits Auschwitz after uproar over antisemitic messages on X

 Several big brands, including Disney and IBM, stopped advertising on the platform last year after liberal advocacy group Media Matters said that their ads were appearing alongside pro-Nazi content and white nationalist posts.
 X has since sued Media Matters, saying the Washington-based nonprofit manufactured the report to "drive advertisers from the platform and destroy X Corp."

-Musk was photographed visiting the Birkenau site together with Daily Wire podcaster Ben Shapiro, who was also set to attend the EJA conference.
-Birkenau is a village near Oswiecim, in southern Poland, fenced off with barbed wire, where wooden barracks for the prisoners and the ruins of a gas chamber endure as evidence of Nazi crimes, and where a monument to the victims stands.
-International ceremonies are held there each year.
+Musk visited the Auschwitz-Birkenau site with his 3-year-old son and others, including Shapiro and the founder and head of the European Jewish Association, Rabbi Menachem Margolin.
+The site, near the town of Oswiecim in southern Poland, is fenced off with barbed wire.
+Wooden barracks for the prisoners and the ruins of gas chambers endure as evidence of Nazi crimes.
+There is also a monument to the victims where remembrance ceremonies are held yearly.

+“It was incredibly moving and deeply sad and tragic that humans could do this to other humans,” Musk said about the visit.
+“I’m a student of history, so I had seen the pictures, I’d seen the videos, but ... it hits you much more in the heart when you see it in person.”

 Musk had been expected to make the visit on Tuesday and take part in a memorial service, together with political figures attending the EJA conference in Krakow, but showed up at the Nazi death camp on Monday instead.